 Wool Coats & Down Jackets: these are the most essential for any winter wardrobe.
 I like having a good slightly dressy wool coat for when I want to look smart and put together, I especially like wrap coats (more available here) and slightly oversized coats – oversized coats are great for layering.
 When it comes to puffer jackets a good quality, warm, ethically made down jacket is your best friend, especially if you are frequently outdoors like me (walking Bella) and/or have to commute to work/school (waiting at cold train/tram/bus stops come to mind).

-Cashmere: I know that cashmere tends to be more on the expensive side when compared to regular cotton, however, I have found them to be well worth the money especially when it comes to pullovers.
+Cashmere: Cashmere does tend to be more on the expensive side when compared to wool, however, I have found them to be well worth the money especially when it comes to pullovers.
 I have found having a few pullovers in rotation keeps the cashmere in good condition and helps to avoid pilling, I also only hand wash my cashmere pieces so it keeps its shape.
 When it comes to cashmere accessories I love a nice, soft cashmere scarf.
 I just got myself one of these classic fringed cashmere scarves from Johnstons of Elgin.
 I picked up one in grey, they also come in a multitude of other colours.

-So that is pretty much my winter essentials I hope they were helpful to anyone else who struggles with the colder temperatures.
+So that is pretty much my essentials for winter.
+I hope they were helpful to anyone else who struggles with the colder temperatures.
 Do you have any winter essentials to share?